Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Details of the Method

 Equation (\ref{eq:tcfm}) can be rewritten into the following form,

 with

 With $\Sbg$ and $\Smfl$, the $(1,1)$ and $(3,3)$ (i.e., up-spin) components of Eq.~(\ref{eq:hk}) are modified as

-Here, we have introduced the marginal self-energy only for the $c$ fermion while we have introduced a fitting parameter $f_{\bg,d}$ for the background self-energy for the $d$ fermion.
+Here, we have introduced the MFL self-energy only for the $c$ fermion while we have introduced a fitting parameter $f_{\bg,d}$ for the background self-energy of the $d$ fermion.
 We modify the $(2,2)$ and $(4,4)$ (i.e., down-spin) components of Eq.~(\ref{eq:hk}) accordingly.

 Integrating out the $d$ degrees of freedom, we obtain

 and

 as the self-energy for the $c$ fermion.
 Here, $\eta$ is an energy- and momentum-independent smearing factor.